ccarswell/sfmcdevtools-powershell-automated-deployment-manager/README.md

-## MCDevTools Powershell Automated Deployment Manager
+## SFMC DevTools Powershell Automated Deployment Manager
 ### Description
-The MCDevTools Powershell Automated Deployment Manager make use of [Accenture MCDevTools](https://github.com/Accenture/sfmc-devtools) and it's ability to bulk create and update solutions across multiple Business Units and instances with a single powerful command.
+The SFMC DevTools Powershell Automated Deployment Manager make use of [Accenture SFMC DevTools](https://github.com/Accenture/sfmc-devtools) and it's ability to bulk create and update solutions across multiple Business Units and instances with a single powerful command.

 ### Features
 - Unified creation and updating of solutions across many Business Units and instances with a single script
 - Essential for enterprise deployments solutions of Salesforce Marketing Cloud to ensure correct versioning across all Business Unit
 - Version control can be applied as per usual as the script will automatically execute itself in a way that doesn't require manually copying to the ./template directory for the execution
-- Incredible possibilities to expand automations for any solutions when the MCDevTools Powershell Automated Deployment Manager is combined with the merge fields functionality of [Accenture MCDevTools](https://github.com/Accenture/sfmc-devtools).
+- Incredible possibilities to expand automations for any solutions when the SFMC DevTools Powershell Automated Deployment Manager is combined with the merge fields functionality of [Accenture SFMC DevTools](https://github.com/Accenture/sfmc-devtools).

 ### Incredible Possibilities for Automated Deployment
-Using this PowerShell Automated Deployment Manager along with [Accenture MCDevTools](https://github.com/Accenture/sfmc-devtools) merge field functionality, there are endless possibilities to expand and replace any metadata available such as:
+Using this PowerShell Automated Deployment Manager along with [Accenture SFMC DevTools](https://github.com/Accenture/sfmc-devtools) merge field functionality, there are endless possibilities to expand and replace any metadata available such as:
 - Query activity source and target Data Extensions
 - Automation timezone start times (such as starting at 7am in the local timezone)
 - Dynamic folder naming